Trump, May pledge cooperation on trade after explosive interview

 Trump also sought to ease tensions over his interview comments, saying he “didn’t criticize the prime minister” and suggesting the article left out the “tremendous things” he said about May.
 He said his aides have a tape of that interview, suggesting it could be released.

-Standing next to May, he called her an "incredible woman" who is doing a "fantastic job."
+Standing next to May, he called her an "incredible woman" and "tough negotiator" who is doing a "fantastic job."

+Trump later called their relationship "the highest level of special" and added, "I would much rather have her as my friend than as my enemy, that I can tell you."

+He instead reserved his most pointed criticism for Germany's Angela Merkel, continuing to hammer her over a natural-gas pipeline deal with Russia.

-The press conference comes after Trump's interview with The Sun, in which Trump doubled down on criticism of May’s approach to handling Britain’s departure from the European Union.
+The press conference comes after Trump's bombshell interview with The Sun, in which Trump doubled down on criticism of May’s approach to handling Britain’s departure from the European Union.

 In that interview, Trump said that May’s new, softer approach to Brexit—which would leave Britain sticking to a “common rulebook” with Brussels on goods—would kill off the chances of a highly sought U.S.-U.K. trade deal.